Volst/laser-dac/examples/README.md

 Clone this repository.
 In the repository root, run `yarn`.

-After installing the dependencies, run `EXAMPLE=static-shapes yarn watch` to start e.g. the static-shapes example.
+After installing the dependencies, run `EXAMPLE=static-shapes yarn watch` in the **repository root** to start e.g. the static-shapes example.

 Now open `http://localhost:8080` to see the example in your browser!